Purna Swaraj: The declaration

 As a result of the denial of reforms and political rights, and the persistent ignorance of Indian political parties, the Indian National Congress grew increasingly cohesive – unified in the desire to out the British from India completely.
 A very large number of Congress volunteers and delegates, members of other political parties and an especially large public gathering attended the session convened in Lahore.
 Despite the bitterly cold weather, Pattabhi Sitaramayya records that:

 The heat of passion and excitement, the resentment at the failure of negotiation, the flushing of faces on hearing the war drums – oh, it was all in marked contrast to the weather.

 Jawaharlal Nehru was elected president and veteran leaders like Chakravarthi Rajagopalachari and Sardar Vallabhbhai Patel returned to the Congress Working Committee.
 They approved a declaration of independence, which stated:

 The British government in India has not only deprived the Indian people of their freedom but has based itself on the exploitation of the masses, and has ruined India economically, politically, culturally and spiritually....
 Therefore...India must sever the British connection and attain Purna Swaraj or complete independence.

 At midnight on New Year's Eve, President Jawaharlal Nehru hoisted the tricolour flag of India upon the banks of the Ravi in Lahore, which later became part of Pakistan.
 A pledge of independence was read out, which included a readiness to withhold taxes.
 The massive gathering of public attending the ceremony were asked if they agreed with it, and the vast majority of people were witnessed to raise their hands in approval.
 One hundred seventy-two Indian members of central and provincial legislatures resigned in support of the resolution and in accordance with Indian public sentiment.

 The Declaration of Independence was officially promulgated on 26 January 1930.
 Gandhi and other Indian leaders would immediately begin the planning of a massive national non-violence would encourage the common people not to attack Britishers even if they attacked them.
-Subsequently, the Salt Satyagraha was initiated by Mahatma Gandhi on 12 March 1930 and what followed gave impetus to the Indian independence movement and sparked off the nationwide Non-Cooperation Movement.
+Subsequently, the Salt Satyagraha was initiated by Mahatma Gandhi on 12 March 1930 and what followed gave impetus to the Indian independence movement.

 The resolution was a short 750-word document; it does not have a legal/constitutional structure – instead, it reads more like a manifesto.
 The document called for severing ties with the British and claimed 'Purna Swaraj' or completes independence.
 It indicted British rule and succinctly articulated the resulting economic, political and cultural injustice inflicted on Indians.
 The document spoke on behalf of Indians and made its intention of launching the civil disobedience movement clear.